Greatness7/blender-morrowind/tutorials/texturing.rst

    <video controls src="../_static/OpenImage_1280x704.m4v" width="640" height="352"/></video>

-The recommended way to apply materials and textures to your Morrowind assets is to use the custom *Morrowind Shader* interface provided by this plugin.
-You can find it in under the *Morrowind* panel in the *Material Properties* tab of the `Properties Editor`_.
+The recommended way to apply materials and textures to your Morrowind assets is to use the *Morrowind Shader* interface provided by the plugin.
+You can find it in under the *Material Properties/Morrowind* panel in the `Properties Editor`_.

 ..
-Important:: In order to view materials made by *Morrowind Shader* you must set your `Viewport Shading`_ method to **Material Preview**.
+Important:: In order to view materials made by this interface you must set your `Viewport Shading`_ method to **Material Preview**.

 .. _Properties Editor: https://docs.blender.org/manual/en/latest/editors/properties_editor.html
 .. _Viewport Shading: https://docs.blender.org/manual/en/latest/editors/3dview/display/shading.html